dkfriend07/test-smart-tutorial/source/index.html.md

 # Prerequisites
   * A public <a href="http://www.github.com" target="_blank">GitHub</a> account
-  * Ruby and bundler (recommended for deployment but optional)
+  * (optional) [Ruby](https://www.ruby-lang.org/) and [bundler](http://bundler.io/) -- recommended for deployment

 # Project Setup

-Fork this tutorial from <a href="https://github.com/parthivbhagat/smart-tutorial" target="_blank">smart-tutorial</a>.

-Clone a copy down to your local machine.

-> git command to clone your repo:
+> git command to clone your forked repo:

 ```bash
 $ git clone https://github.com/<your-username>/smart-tutorial
 ```

-Example-smart-app, located in the source folder, includes several notable files:

-**fhir-client.min.js**
+First, you'll want to fork this tutorial from <a href="https://github.com/parthivbhagat/smart-tutorial" target="_blank">smart-tutorial</a>.

+Next, you'll need to clone your forked repository to your computer.

+The `smart-tutorial/source/example-smart-app` folder contains the example SMART app which you'll be using throughout this tutorial.
+Let's take a look at some of the notable files contained within:

+**fhir-client.js**

-Located in the lib folder, this is a minified version of <a href="https://github.com/smart-on-fhir/client-js" target="_blank">fhir-client.js</a> which is an open source library designed to assist with FHIR's OAUTH2 and resource transactions.
+Located in the lib folder, this is a version of <a href="https://github.com/smart-on-fhir/client-js" target="_blank">fhir-client.js</a> which is an open source library designed to assist with calling a FHIR API and handling the SMART on FHIR authorization workflow.
+This tutorial uses this library when walking you through building your first SMART app.

-It provides apis to get authorization tokens, provide information about the user and patient record in context, and issue API calls to fetch FHIR resources.
-This tutorial will lead you through the basics of building a SMART app using the JavaScript client.

 Additional documentation on fhir-client.js can be found <a href="http://docs.smarthealthit.org/clients/javascript/" target="_blank">here</a>.

 <aside class="notice">
-This tutorial is designed to have a minimal footprint so we made the decision to directly include the minified version of fhir-client.js for simplicity.
+This tutorial is designed to have a minimal footprint so we made the decision to directly include fhir-client.js for simplicity.
 For your production applications we'd recommend pulling in fhir-client.js using npm or some other package manager to easily keep your application up to date.
 </aside>

 **launch.html**

-Launch.html is the first page the Cerner SMART server will redirect to when the SMART app is launched from the EHR.
-Its purpose is to authorize the app with the appropriate FHIR server for the required scopes.
+launch.html is the SMART app's initial entry point and in a real production environment, would be invoked by the application launching your SMART app (for instance, the EHR or patient portal).
+In the [SMART documentation](http://docs.smarthealthit.org/), this is your app's "launch URL".
+In this tutorial, this page will be invoked when you launch your app from Cerner's [code Console](https://code.cerner.com).

+As the entry point into your SMART app, this page will kick-off the SMART authorization workflow.

 **index.html**

-Index.html will be re-directed to following a successful authorization.
-This file is the entry point to the application.
+This page will be invoked via redirect from the Authorization server at the conclusion of the SMART authorization workflow.
+When this page is invoked, your SMART app will have everything it needs to run and access the FHIR API.

 The other content you see in the source folder is the site for this tutorial.
-We used <a href="https://github.com/lord/slate" target="_blank">Slate</a>.
+We used <a href="https://github.com/lord/slate" target="_blank">Slate</a> to create the documentation for this tutorial.

-#GitHub Pages
+# GitHub Pages

 >index.html